 An introduction to the dynamics, conflicts, and meanings that emerge from processes of urbanization, particularly as they are experienced in everyday urban life.
 The course draws on a variety of disciplinary and transdisciplinary humanities and humanistic social science perspectives.

 Prerequisite(s): URHS 101 and URHS 301; or departmental approval.
+Restriction(s): Urban Humanities majors and minors.
 This is the first of two courses in the Urban Humanities capstone sequence that draws on the expertise and experience of program faculty by focusing on a specific community engagement project.
 The course will serve as an introduction to the project and its urban context, as well as to the theoretical and methodological issues it presents.

 Prerequisite(s): URHS 101 and URHS 301; or departmental approval.
 According to their academic preparation, students are placed in cooperating agencies/organizations in order to provide an opportunity to test their acquired theoretical knowledge and to gain disciplined practice in relation to their professional interests.
 Under faculty guidance and agency supervision, students are to engage in research and/or special projects related to urban issues.

 Prerequisite(s): URHS 101, URHS 301, and departmental approval.
 This training course, provided in partnership with the Digital Media Co-Lab, will provide hands-on skills training in software useful for the study of urban life.
 Students will gain basic introductory skills in a specific digital application, by participating in one Digital Media Co-Lab training module.
 Applications that will be taught in these modules include spatial data analysis and presentation using GIS, qualitative data analysis, web design software, audio creation and editing, graphic/Image creation and editing, video creation and editing, desktop publishing, web publishing, HTML, and data visualization.
 In consultation with their URHS advisor, students will select one module that will best support their course of study in urban humanities.